Star Wars: Episode V—The Empire Strikes Back

 After the destruction of the Death Star, Imperial forces continue to pursue the Rebels.
 After the Rebellion’s defeat on the ice planet Hoth, Luke journeys to the planet Dagobah to train with Jedi Master Yoda, who has lived in hiding since the fall of the Republic.
 In an attempt to convert Luke to the dark side, Darth Vader lures young Skywalker into a trap in the Cloud City of Bespin.

-The success of A New Hope leads to the sequels.
-Anthony found himself happily filming The Empire Strikes Back and The Return of the Jedi.
-His participation in The Phantom Menace was as an off-camera voice, so he took over the arduous puppetry of the ‘naked’ C-3PO for Attack Of The Clones.
-Fully gold and shining in Episode III, The Revenge of the Sith, The Force Awakens, Rogue One and The Last Jedi.
-With The Rise of Skywalker, Anthony is the only actor to work on all eleven Star Wars films as C-3PO and, briefly, as Tak in Solo.
-He shone briefly again, but significantly, in Ahsoka.
+The success of A New Hope (1977) led to the sequels.
+Anthony found himself happily filming The Empire Strikes Back (1980) and The Return of the Jedi (1983).
+His participation in Star Wars: Episode I – The Phantom Menace (1999) was as an off-camera voice, so he took over the arduous puppetry of the ‘naked’ C-3PO for Star Wars: Episode II – Attack of the Clones (2002).
+Fully gold and shining in Star Wars: Episode III – Revenge of the Sith (2005), Star Wars: The Force Awakens (2015), Rogue One: A Star Wars Story (2016) and Star Wars: The Last Jedi (2017).
+With Star Wars: The Rise of Skywalker (2019), Anthony is the only actor to work on all eleven Star Wars films as C-3PO and, briefly, as Tak in Solo: A Star Wars Story (2018).
+He shone briefly again, but significantly, in Star Wars: Ahsoka (2023).

-In 2019 he published his memoires of his film experiences in “I AM C-3PO – The Inside Story”.
+In 2019 he published his memoirs of his film experiences in “I AM C-3PO – The Inside Story”.

 In recognition of his outstanding work with the Star Wars franchise, Roffman was selected as Entertainment Marketer of the Year in 1997 by Brandweek magazine, and again in 1999 by the Entertainment and Promotional Marketing Association.
 In 2012, Roffman was inducted into the Licensing Hall of Fame by the Licensing Industry Merchandisers’ Association (LIMA).